Conventional Loans Complete Guide 2026: Requirements, Conforming Limits & How to Qualify

 What are conforming loan limits for 2026?

 The 2026 conforming loan limit for single-family homes in most of the U.S. is $806,500.
-High-cost areas like Orange County have the same limit.
-Loans exceeding this amount require jumbo financing with different requirements.
+High-cost areas like Orange County can go up to $1,209,750.
+Loans exceeding local conforming limits require jumbo financing with different requirements.

 Can I use gift funds for my conventional loan down payment?